opensafely/carehome-noncarehome-death-research/README.md

 # Mortality among Care Home Residents in England during the first and second waves of the COVID-19 pandemic: an analysis of 4.3 million adults over the age of 65

-This is the code and configuration for our paper, Mortality among Care Home Residents in England during the first and second waves of the COVID-19 pandemic: an analysis of 4.3 million adults over the age of 65.
+This is the code and configuration for our paper, "Mortality among Care Home Residents in England during the first and second waves of the COVID-19 pandemic: an analysis of 4.3 million adults over the age of 65".

 The paper is pre-printed and under review with a journal.
 Open an issue or email me at anna.schultze@lshtm.ac.uk for comments, suggestions or questions.